 A 10% strengthening of the EC dollar against the above currencies at December 31 would have had an equal but opposite effect to the amounts shown above, on the basis that all other variables remain constant.

-The exchange rate between the EC dollar and ECU is fixed by contract and does not fluctuate.
+The exchange rate between the EC dollar and USD is fixed and does not fluctuate.

 (ii) Price risk